-It is made throughout year except in the spring in and around Montbrison in Auvergne, France.
+It is made in and around Montbrison in Auvergne, France, throughout the year except in the spring.

-Making Fourme de Montbrison Cheese starts with unpasteurized cow's milk from Montbéliardes cows that graze in the Haut-Forez area.
-The milk is collected from 33 different villages, and heated to 90 F (32 C.) Rennet is then added, along with penicillium roqueforti, and the milk is let stand to curdle for an hour.
+Making Fourme de Montbrison Cheese starts with raw milk from Montbéliardes cows that graze in the Haut-Forez area.
+The milk is collected from 33 different villages, and heated to 32 C (90 F).
+Rennet is then added, along with penicillium roqueforti, and the milk is let stand to curdle for an hour.
 The curd is then cut, mixed and pressed to get more whey out.
 The crushed curd is moulded with salt, then removed from the moulds and placed on pine wood shelves for a week.
 The wood shelves both act as a host for the cheese bacteria, and help to draw more moisture out of the cheese.
-During this period, it's turned a quarter of a turn every 12 hours, to allow the rind to develop its colour.
+During this period, it’s turned a quarter of a turn every 12 hours, to allow the rind to develop its colour.

-After this, the Fourme de Montbrison Cheese is aged in a cave for a minimum of 28 days, again on racks of pine shelves, at a temperature between 46 to 50 F (8 to 10 C.) After 8 days in the cave, the cheeses have holes poked in them with long needles to allow air in.
+After this, the Fourme de Montbrison Cheese is aged in a cave for a minimum of 28 days, again on racks of pine shelves, at a temperature between 8 to 10 C (46 to 50 F).
+After 8 days in the cave, the cheeses have holes poked in them with long needles to allow air in.
 The cheeses may then be aged up to 5 months by cheese agers.

 Fourme de Montbrison Cheese is made by two companies: Fromagerie Forez-Fourme, and Fromagerie du Pont de la Pierre.